 - Get started on HostGator now.

-- Optional professional services help design, build and market your site
+- Pro services to design, build, and market your site

 - Get started on Bluehost now.